genomicsclass/leanpub/manuscript/modeling.md

 "All models are wrong, but some are useful" -George E. P. Box

-When we see a p-value in the literature it means a probability distribution of some sort was used to quantify the null hypothesis.
+When we see a p-value in the literature, it means a probability distribution of some sort was used to quantify the null hypothesis.
 Many times deciding which probability distribution to use is relatively straightforward.
-For example, in the tea tasting challenge, any p-values in the scientific literature are based on sample averages, or least squares estimates from a linear model, and make use of the CLT to approximate the null distribution of their statistic as normal.
+For example, in the tea tasting challenge any p-values in the scientific literature are based on sample averages, or least squares estimates from a linear model, and make use of the CLT to approximate the null distribution of their statistic as normal.

 The CLT is backed by theoretical results that guarantee that the approximation is accurate.
 However, we cannot always use this approximation, such as when our sample size is too small.
 In a previous module we described how the sample average can be approximated with t-distribution when the population data is approximately normal.
 However, there is no theoretical backing for this assumption.
 We are now *modeling*.
 In the case of height, we know from experience that this turns out to be a very good model.

 But this does not imply that every dataset we collect will follow a normal distribution.
-Examples are: coin tosses, the number of people who win the lottery, and US incomes.
+Some examples are: coin tosses, the number of people who win the lottery, and US incomes.
 The normal is not the only parametric distribution that is available from modeling.
 Here we describe some useful parametric distributions and their use in genomics.
 For many more please consult the following books: [CITE books]

 ## The Binomial Distribution